-(a) We did not audit the financial statements and other financial information, in respect of 27 subsidiaries, 2 branches of subsidiary and various trusts whose financial statements include total assets of Rs.
-1,384.07 crores as at March 31, 2023, and total revenues of Rs.
-523.51 crores and net cash inflows of Rs.
-101.10 crores for the year ended on that date.
-These financial statements and other financial information have been audited by other auditors, which financial statements, other financial information and auditor's reports have been furnished to us by the management.
-Our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, branches of subsidiary and trusts and our report in terms of sub-sections (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, branches of subsidiary and trusts, is based solely on the reports of such other auditors.
+- (a) We did not audit the financial statements and other financial information, in respect of 27 subsidiaries, 2 branches of subsidiary and various trusts, whose financial statements include total assets of Rs.
+2,014.40 Crore as at March 31, 2024, and total revenues of Rs.
+636.19 Crore and net cash outflows of Rs.
+105.77 Crore for the year ended on that date.
+These financial statement and other financial information have been audited by other auditors, which financial statements, other financial information and auditor's reports have been furnished to us by the management.
+Our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, branches of subsidiary and trusts, and our report in terms of sub-sections (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, branches of subsidiary and trusts is based solely on the reports of such other auditors. - The accompanying consolidated financial statements include unaudited financial statements and other unaudited financial information in respect of 5 subsidiaries, whose financial statements and other financial information reflect total assets of Rs.
+13.47 Crore as at March 31, 2024, and total revenues of Rs.
+17.97 Crore and net cash inflows of